yichunzhao/aircraft/README.md

 ![image](https://user-images.githubusercontent.com/17804600/88745882-6118f780-d14b-11ea-9819-191a25118ddc.png)

+@Validated implements a proxy pattern that wraps the proxied data model.
+However, it introduces proxy data on the front end.
+It may need a DTO to present a clean data model.

 ## Spring-boot-configuration-processor

 Adding the dependency above, rebuilding the project.
 It generates a json file that list beans annotated with @ConfigurationProperties.